simonbuchan/native-users-node/README.md

 Node addon package for exposing native Windows user management APIs.

-Not terribly complete as of yet, for example, it does not support If you can think of a good name that isn't taken or ugly, I'm listening! 😉
+Not terribly complete as of yet, for example, it does not support listing, groups, updating existing users, or accessing global options.
+Feature requests welcome!

+If you can think of a good package name that isn't taken or ugly, I'm listening! 😉

 ## APIs